fumiyau/PremarPregChildbirth/README.md

 Output files are included in the Results folder.

+I thank Ryota Mugiyama for sharing his codes to create the time varying occupational variables.

+# Data application process
+This study used JGSS-2009LCS (Japanese General Social Survey-2009 Life Course Survey, version 3.0).

+We believe replicating result of analysis is increasingly important in recent years.
+Therefore, we would like to fully commit to a replication policy.
+However, unfortunately, the data cannot be provided.
+The data we used, JGSS-2009 Life Course Survey, was conducted by JGSS Research Center at Osaka University of Commerce and users who want to analyze the data need to submit an application.
+This note is to deliver how to submit an application to use the data.

 Link to raw data is here: http://jgss.daishodai.ac.jp/english/index.html

-This study used JGSS-2009LCS (Japanese General Social Survey-2009 Life Course Survey, version 3.0).

-I thank Ryota Mugiyama for sharing his codes to create the time varying occupational variables.
+If you want to use the data, you need to submit an application following the form provided by the center (http://jgss.daishodai.ac.jp/data/dat_top.html), and send it to the address below.

+JGSS Research Center, Osaka University of Commerce, 4-1-10 Mikuriyasakaemachi, Higashiosaka-shi 577-8505, Osaka, Japan

+After admitted, you'll receive a CD-ROM which includes sav file for the data.